Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 The problem then becomes clearer that current design models are derivative of the mother disciplines of industrial and graphic design, both themselves representative of a top down approach that is great at dealing with inert objects but struggles with the complexity of living creatures.
 The implication is that after a certain threshold is reached, the [reductionist enlightenment era physical model](https://patterns.architexturez.net/doc/az-cf-172819) that we have used for design will have to eventually give way due to being insufficient.

 It's safe to say that current design methodology is good enough, but doesn't really make complete use of what computers *really* are and what they eventually will become.
 As a wise (disgraced) man once said:

+> <!--StartFragment-->
+>
+> “ Design has also evolved from the design of objects, both physical and material, to the design of systems, to the design of complex adaptive systems.
+This evolution is shifting the role of designers; they are no longer the central planners, but participants within the systems in which they work. ***This is a fundamental shift- one that requires a new set of values”***
+>
+> * Joi Ito, former MIT media lab director
+>
+> <!--EndFragment-->

 #### **The emergence and evolution of the Internet (Metcalfe's law)**